 This scene is what nightmares are made of…giving people PLENTY to talk about—and freak out over—together.

-Night king raises his arms and resurrects everyone just died in the epic battle—doubling the size of his dead army and multiplying the murmurs in the office.
+The Night King raises his arms and resurrects everyone who just died in the epic battle—doubling the size of his dead army and multiplying the murmurs in the office.

 7. Season 5, Episode 10: "Mother's Mercy"